adamlindqvist/fractal-webpack-plugin/README.md

 # fractal-webpack-plugin
 Fractal Webpack Plugin.

-Read a `fractal.js` file if placed in the root of the project.
+Reads a `fractal.js` file if placed in the root of the project.
 See https://fractal.build/guide/project-settings

 ## Installation